 Unions, worker councils, and CBAs represent most of Italy’s workforce depending on the type of job.
 Employers must follow their rules as well as any Italy employment compliance regulations concerning minimum wage, compensation, and time off.
 If your company is not a member of a national CBA, then you will not have to adhere to the CBA’s rules.

-Drafting an employment contract is a legal requirement whenever you hire employees in Italy.
+Under Italian law, employment contracts can be expressed or implied, either orally or in writing; however, it is common practice to provide employees with a written document outlining the main terms of the contract.
 This agreement should spell out everything from compensation to benefits to termination terms.
 If you mention a CBA in the employment contract, you must abide by all of its rules.
 You should always state any salary or bonus amounts in euros.

 Italy Employment Compliance

 Both employers and employees need to follow certain steps to stay compliant.
 For example, employees need to give employers specific personal data before their first day.
-The employer must then provide this data to the correct local authorities before the employee’s start date.
-Employers must also give information to the Insurance Institute and the Labor Agency.
+Employers must also report the employment contract terms to the Insurance Institute, Labor Agency, and social security office prior to the employee’s start date.
 Any lapse in providing this information by the deadlines can lead to hefty fines.

 How to Successfully Onboard Employees